|Splash 2019 'Mayflower- The Journey Begins'

 |Splash 2018 'Anthology'

-Anthology -Splash 2018 was a celebration of our 10 year partnership with Southbank Centre’s Royal Festival Hall & Queen Elizabeth Hall and a chance to thank our partners at Southbank Learning & Participation for giving thousands of our Southwark pupils the opportunity to perform in this world class venue.
-We marked the occasion with performances of some great music from Splash shows past.
+We thank our partners at Southbank Learning & Participation for giving our pupils the opportunity to perform in this world class venue.
+We are marking the occasion today with performances of some great music from Splash shows pas.

 |Splash 2017 'How High The Moon'

 On Aug.
 21st 2017, people across the United States will see the sun disappear behind the moon, turning daylight into twilight, causing the temperature to drop rapidly and revealing massive streamers of light streaking through the sky around the silhouette of the moon.
 On that day, America will fall under the path of a total solar eclipse.
 This occurs when the disk of the moon appears to completely cover the disk of the sun in the sky.
 The fact that total solar eclipses occur at all is a quirk of cosmic geometry.
 The moon orbits an average of 239,000 miles from Earth — just the right distance to seem the same size in the sky as the much-larger sun.
 This total solar eclipse captured our imaginations and has inspired us to create a piece that perfectly showcases the vocal & dance talents of the wonderful children in our Southwark schools whilst also serving to inspire our next generation of astrophysicists!
 As ever, we feel incredibly grateful and privileged to create new material for Southwark's emerging talent to perform and appreciate all the fantastic support of parents and teachers as we tour the borough workshopping it in the lead up to our heart-warming show.

 Creators of the Piece - Ross Power, Laura Howe, Natasha Khamjanir